monroedean/darkflash/README.md

 # Darkflash

-Darkflash is a Windows 10 system-tray utility that adapts each external monitor's physical brightness to its own on-screen content.
-Bright pages move brightness toward your configured minimum; dark content moves it toward your maximum.
+Darkflash is a Windows tray app that adjusts each external monitor's physical brightness based on what's on that monitor.
+Bright pages push the brightness toward your configured minimum.
+Dark content pushes it toward your maximum.

-Darkflash controls real monitor brightness through DDC/CI.
-It never substitutes a dimming overlay, GPU gamma change, or color-pipeline adjustment when DDC/CI is unavailable.
+It changes the monitor's actual brightness through DDC/CI.
+If DDC/CI isn't available, Darkflash won't fake it with a dimming overlay, GPU gamma change, or color-pipeline adjustment.

 ## What it does

-- Samples a 96×54 image of each display once per second and discards it immediately after local analysis.
+- Once a second, Darkflash samples a 96×54 image of each display.
+It analyzes the image locally and immediately discards it.
-- Uses linear-light perceptual luminance, center weighting, and outlier resistance so a small notification, sidebar, or letterbox has limited influence.
+- It calculates brightness with linear-light perceptual luminance, gives the center more weight, and resists outliers.
+A small notification, sidebar, or letterbox won't have much influence.
-- Smooths changes, ignores tiny movements, rate-limits monitor commands, and backs off after failures.
+- It smooths changes, ignores tiny movements, limits how often it sends monitor commands, and backs off after failures.
-- Keeps minimum, maximum, effect strength, and response speed settings per stable physical-monitor identity.
+- It saves the minimum, maximum, effect strength, and response speed for each stable physical-monitor identity.
-- Pauses on a locked or suspended session, HDR output, protected content, unsupported full-screen windows, or unavailable capture while preserving the last stable physical brightness.
+- It pauses when the session is locked or suspended, HDR is on, content is protected, a full-screen window isn't supported, or capture isn't available.
+The monitor stays at its last stable physical brightness.
-- Isolates every monitor's DDC/CI calls in a bounded worker so an unresponsive device cannot freeze the tray UI.
+- It runs each monitor's DDC/CI calls in a bounded worker, so an unresponsive device can't freeze the tray UI.
-- Stores settings locally and includes no telemetry or network path.
+- It keeps all settings local.
+There's no telemetry or network path.

 ## Requirements

-- Windows 10 or newer, 64-bit.
+- 64-bit Windows 10 or newer.
-- An external monitor with DDC/CI brightness support.
-DDC/CI may need to be enabled in the monitor's on-screen menu.
+- An external monitor that supports DDC/CI brightness.
+You may need to enable DDC/CI in the monitor's on-screen menu.
-- Ordinary SDR desktop output.
-HDR and capture paths Electron cannot safely sample are paused, not guessed at.
+- Normal SDR desktop output.
+Darkflash pauses for HDR and for capture paths Electron can't safely sample.
+It doesn't guess.

-Internal laptop panels commonly use a different brightness interface and will normally appear as unsupported.
-Monitor DDC/CI implementations vary; validate real hardware before relying on automation.
+Internal laptop panels usually use a different brightness interface, so Darkflash will normally show them as unsupported.
+DDC/CI support varies between monitors, so test with the actual hardware before you rely on the automation.

 ## Development

-Install Node.js 22.12 or newer, then run:
+Install Node.js 22.12 or newer, then run these commands:

 ```sh
 npm install